Paul Jacoulet: Biography

 Jacoulet's works are also interesting to anthropologists.
 First because his subject matter was indigenous people in their traditional dress.
 In 1939 traditional people were the norm in his travels.
 Today his work is often used as a basis for reconstructing, for example, what Ainu traditional dress looked like by the Ainu themselves in their quest to reconnect with their cultural roots.
 Second, some of the subjects who posed for Jacoulet are still alive and they are currently being interviewed by a professor in Guam (Donald Rubinstein) to learn more about his artistic process.

 Jacoulet was a shameless self-promoter and he sent prints to famous people to enhance his reputation.
-Mrs. Douglas MacArthur received an annual Christmas gift and his work hung in the General’s headquarters in Tokyo and later at the Waldorf-Astoria.
+Jean MacArthur, Douglas's wife, received an annual Christmas gift and his work hung in the General's headquarters in Tokyo and later at the Waldorf-Astoria.
 Jacoulet was a flamboyant gay man at a very early date to be out, and his sexual orientation and gender fluidity are clearly reflected in his work.
-Near the end of his life Jacoulet was barred from entering the US due to his “undesirability” as a gay person.
+Near the end of his life Jacoulet was barred from entering the US due to his "undesirability" as a gay person.
 Undeterred, he dressed up in a white suit with a silver headed cane and walked into the US at Niagara Falls.

+QAGOMA (Queensland Art Gallery and Gallery of Modern Art) held the exhibition "Birds of Passage" from 2024 until January 2026, juxtaposing Jacoulet with Ian Fairweather.